dh73/axi_appnote/docs/source/index.rst

 The assertion does not hold at clock cycle 5, and you cannot trace back *legal_wrap_pre* nor *legal_wrap_con* signals because they are **encrypted**.
 Sometimes there is a message accompanying the property in the *fail statement* (where statements like *else*, *$info*, *$error*, etc, can be employed) that you can use to read the respective section of the specification where such behavior is described.
 For simple invariant (properties that holds despite input stimulus) such as handshakes, there is no complication.
 But for properties that depends on composed behaviors (data flow trackers like the CAM that most companies uses to track AXI IDs) it's another story.
 If you can't see what's going on inside, it's very easy to get lost: The AMBA spec says how things should behave, but not how everyone should build a VIP.
 The VIP tells you have a problem, but it doesn't help you to debug and fix it.

 But, to be fair, not everything is the CAD companies fault.
 Developing a VIP is complicated.
 The engineers who write these VIPs needs to understand with great detail the specification, and exchange communications (emails) with the specification architects to clarify one thing or another.
-Speaking for example of the AMBA AXI and ACE Protocol Specification [missing link], almost everything is explained there, some things more detailed, some others miss  important information, or the second piece of info is indexed in an another part of the document or even worse, in another specification (try to read Atomic Accesses related sections knowing that any missing link is hidden in the Exclusive Monitor instructions (LDXR/STXR) programmer's guide, because is ARM, and they share the same principles for most of their products).
+Speaking for example of the AMBA AXI and ACE Protocol Specification [missing link], almost everything is explained there, some things more detailed, some others miss  important information, or the second piece of info is indexed in an another part of the document or even worse, in another specification (try to read Atomic Accesses related sections knowing that any missing link is hidden in the Exclusive Monitor instructions (LDXR/STXR) programmer's guide, because this is ARM, and they share the same principles for most of their products).

 ============================
 AXI4 Formal VIP Architecture